If you are charged with a crime of violence in this state, reach out at once to an Ohio criminal defense attorney for the legal help you will need.

 Your lawyer should be an experienced Delaware County criminal defense lawyer, because you will be placing your fate and your future in that lawyer’s hands.
 Don’t consider trying to defend yourself.
 Too much is at stake, the law is too complex, and a mistake could send you to prison.

-You cannot delay about calling an attorney who will defend you at every step of the criminal justice process and bring your case to its best possible conclusion.
+You cannot delay calling an attorney who will defend you at every step of the criminal justice process and get the best possible outcome for your case.
 If you are charged with a crime of violence, make the call to a Delaware County defense attorney as quickly as possible.

 The sooner you retain an attorney, the more time that attorney will have to examine the evidence and develop an effective defense strategy on your behalf.
 The prosecutor goes to work on your case from the moment you’re charged, so you must retain a good defense attorney without delay.